baumbit/treebit/README.md

+Together we are distributed.
+Please fork the project now!

 # Treebit
 Welcome to Treebit, a user-centric peer-to-peer social network, based on voluntary co-operation.
 This project is written in vanilla JavaScript, but developers are encouraged to implement Treebit in other languages.

+## How do I start the app?
+First read ./docs/install.md and then run ./bin/launch.sh

+## How do I start developing?
+Read ./docs/development.md

 ## What is Treebit?
 Treebit is an open protocol, with the purpose of fascilitating information sharing between users.